bhavishya-8/devops-assignment/README.md

 ## Setup

-Make two files `Dockerfile` and `docker-compose.yml`, then run the following command:
+Download both files `Dockerfile` and `docker-compose.yml` in same directory, then run the following command:

 ```bash
 docker-compose up -d